Threads of History

 Harold Ashwell, (Tutakiwa ISBN 0-473-08325-6) puts the period of cast away at 8 months.

-Grady (Sealers & Whalers, ISBN 0-474-0050-8) puts a different date on this at 1823, and the child as a 2 year old and the pair as part of a sealing gang off the General Grant.
+Grady (Sealers & Whalers, ISBN 0-474-0050-8) puts a different date on this at 1823, and the child as a 2 year old and the pair as part of a sealing gang off the General Gates.
 For a variety of reasons this is almost certainly incorrect, as that gang was massacred in around 1807, with 5 or 6 men killed, and the only survivor being a 14 year old boy by the name of James Caddell.

 Our bibliography page https://sailsashore.co.nz/bibliography/ has more reference books.